Current Fellows

 Hudson

-As part of the Basel Fellowship in Latin Literature, Jared Hudson is working on his current book project under the working title Writing Latin Geography: Pomponius Mela's Peripheral Vision.
-This project combines Hudson's research on little-studied texts with his interest in the representation of space in Latin texts, ancient specialized writing, and the Greco-Roman culture of epitomization.
-Writing Latin Geography offers a literary and cultural study of Latin geographical literature, focusing on the once-canonical but now largely neglected first-century epitome De Chorographia.
-It is argued that Mela's distinctive form of geographical epitome, expressed in highly rhetoricized art prose, reveals a central shift in the way the layout of the known (and the less known) world is represented in Rome.
-In this way, the project aims to reassess a work that is little studied today and that is central to the development of specialized geographical literature in Latin as well as to Roman conceptions of 'global space'.
+With the support of the Basel Fellowship in Latin Literature, Jared Hudson is working on his current book project, provisionally titled Writing Latin Geography: Pomponius Mela’s Peripheral Vision, a project that grows from his interest in under-explored texts but also draws on ongoing interests in spatial representation in Latin texts, Latin technical literature, and ancient Latin and Greek literary cultures of epitome.
+Writing Latin Geography is a literary and cultural study of Latin geographical writing with a special focus on the once-canonical, now largely neglected first-century CE epitome, De Chorographia.
+It argues that Mela’s distinctive variety of geographical epitome, articulated in highly artistic rhetorical Latin prose, represents an important cultural shift in unofficial Roman representations of the layout of the known (and less-known) world.
+The project aims to reevaluate an underexamined but unique work of great significance for the development of Latin geographical writing and Roman conceptions of global space.

 Jared Hudson's fellowship in Basel took place from 28 April to 3 July 2022.